 5. When material has been deliberately removed to prevent others from seeing it.
 This creates the freedom to speculate on what it might be, and what the motives might have been in removing it.

 It’s hard to believe in the Kardashian-crazed world we live in that people don’t want the family skeletons out of the closet.
 But it’s true, many don’t.
 Just take the case of Ben Affleck.
 When he found out that one of his ancestors were slave owners he asked the producers of the PBS show 'Finding Your Roots', to hide this fact from the viewers.
 When the news was leaked, Affleck responded by posting to one of his social media sites: "We deserve neither credit nor blame for our ancestors..."

 So it went with divorce back in the 1800s.
 It was looked down upon by society and I have found whole sections of papers from the time-period that were devoted to publicly shaming people going through divorce by broadcasting the court testimony.
 Only people with wealth could hide the truth from the public by getting their divorce papers sealed.
 The Astors, Vanderbilts, and my character: William West Durant, did it.
 Once sealed, the public could never find out the truth.
 Indeed, there is scant information about his divorce.
 According to what news I could find out about it, he at first he claimed his wife Janet committed adultery.
 Within a few months of losing that case Janet sued him for a divorce for reasons unknown.
 My choice as a writer is to a) uncover the documents from the basement of a county court house and ask for them to be unsealed; or b) speculate the reasons for the divorce.
 Which one did I choose?
-You will have to wait for book three to find out.
+You will have to read book three: The Night is Done in the trilogy to find out.